 Table of Contents:

-1. Is there really a law?
+1. Is there really a law to have Bedroom in the Basement?

-In a word, no. It is not illegal to have a bedroom in the basement.
+The answer is No!
+It is not illegal to have a bedroom in the basement.
 That said, there are certain requirements that the bedroom must meet in order to be up to code.

 Poor construction and cut corners can expose a home and its occupants to many dangers, including collapse of the structure, toxic chemicals, electrical problems and fires.
 These dangers can be caused by faults in the structure itself, or by outside forces —including natural disasters, such as tornadoes and earthquakes.